-Residential dwelling often has outbuildings associated with them such as garages, carports, sleep-outs, garden sheds, pergolas and other buildings.
+Residential dwellings often have outbuildings associated with them such as garages, carports, sleep-outs, garden sheds, pergolas and other buildings.
 Some of these do need a building consent and others are exempt.
-However, all must meet the building code and the requirements of the council’s District Plan (e.g. site coverage, height to boundary, distance to boundary)
+However, all must meet the building code and the requirements of the Council’s District Plan (e.g. site coverage, height to boundary, setbacks or distance to boundary)

 Garages (Car Sheds) and Carports

 A building consent is required for a garage (car shed).
 But a carport that is no more than 20 square metres in floor area, does not need a building consent so long as it is on the ground level.
 Floor area is the area within the structure supporting the roof.
 A carport is defined as a roofed structure for storing a vehicle that is permanently open on at least one side.